Quansight-Labs/free-threaded-compatibility/docs/index.md

 ---
-description: py-free-threading is a centralized collection of documentation and trackers around compatibility with free-threaded CPython for the Python open source ecosystem
+description: The free-threading guide is a centralized collection of documentation and trackers around compatibility with free-threaded CPython for the Python open source ecosystem
 ---

-# Python free-threading guide
+# Python Free-Threading Guide

 Free-threaded CPython is coming! :material-language-python: :thread: